-- After you eat faerie food, all human food tastes like dust (or something along those lines), and nothing else will ever be appetizing.
+- After you eat faerie food, all human food tastes like dust or similar, and nothing else will ever be appetizing.
 In some cases, it also has the nutritional value of dust, making regular meals not an option; with both versions, unless you have a steady supply of extranormal food, you're likely to waste away from starvation.
 Maybe it only tastes unappetizing by comparison.

-- Eating the food brings on Involuntary Shapeshifting onto the one who consume the food, oftentimes it doubles as a skewed Karmic Transformation.
+- Eating the food brings Involuntary Shapeshifting onto the one who consume the food.
+Oftentimes it doubles as a skewed Karmic Transformation.

 Contrast Sacred Hospitality

 ; many cultures throughout history have considered harming someone who has eaten food under your roof to be something akin to parricide